Built-in access control masks and filters#

 Mask expressions must not change the column type.
 For example, a mask expression applied to a

-Click Save changes to save your custom column mask.
+Click Create to save your custom column mask.

 Row filters#